angelobattaglia/sysadmin/docs/Docker.md

 # Docker

 Docker is a popular open-source platform used for developing, shipping, and running applications.
-Here's a brief overview of its key concepts:

-1. **Containers**: At its core, Docker is about containers.
+At its core, Docker is about containers.
 A container is a lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
 Containers are isolated from each other and the host system, ensuring consistent operation regardless of where the container is deployed.
+Now, let's see some terminology and concepts that revolve around this "container" thing:

 2. **Images**: Containers are created from Docker images.
 An image is a lightweight, standalone, and executable software package that includes everything needed to run a container: code, runtime, system tools, libraries, and settings.
 Docker images are built from a Dockerfile, which is a script composed of various commands and arguments that define the image.